-In this particular example, we consider a water network comprising three processes, and each process involves three contaminants.
-Our objective is to design a water network that demonstrates the reduction of fresh water usage through two different methods: one without regeneration and the other with regeneration by using removal ratio.
-Furthermore, we will conduct a thorough comparison between these two approaches to assess their effectiveness and efficiency [17].
+process involves three contaminants.
+Our objective is to design a water network that demonstrates the reduction of freshwater usage through two different methods: one without regeneration and the other with regeneration by using a removal ratio.
+Furthermore, a thorough comparison between these two approaches will be conducted to assess their effectiveness and efficiency [17].

-According to water network without regeneration
+The water network without regeneration

-Based on the determined order of processes (P1, P3, P2), the allocation of process P1 involves a fresh water requirement of 45T/hr.
-The determination of the recycle and keep concentration (RKC) in process 3 is denoted as (B), calculated using equation (2).
-Subsequently, equations (3) and (4) are employed to obtain the values.
-It is observed that the mass source (S1) exceeds the mass demand (D3), indicating a requirement of 2.8 T/hr. of water from S1 to D3, as determined by equation (2.5).
-The total amount of fresh water required is 53.2 T/hr.
-Utilizing equations (6) and (7), the new inlet and outlet concentrations are calculated as follows: CN, I = (0.75, 20, 1.75) ppm and CNO = (100.75, 45, 9301.75).
+Based on the determined order of processes (P1, P3, P2), the allocation of process P1 involves a freshwater requirement of 45T/h.
+The determination of the recycle and keep concentration (RKC) in process 3 is denoted as (B), calculated using Eq.
+(2).
+Subsequently, Eqs (3) and (4) are employed to obtain the values.
+It is observed that the mass source (S1) exceeds the mass demand (D3), indicating a requirement of 2.8 t/h. of water from S1 to D3, as determined by Eqs (2) and (5).
+The total amount of freshwater required is 53.2 t/h.
+Utilizing Eqs (6) and (7), the new inlet and outlet concentrations are calculated as follows: CN, I = (0.75, 20, 1.75) ppm and CNO = (100.75, 45, 9301.75).

 Within process 2, two sources, S1 and S3, are present.
-By applying equation (2), source S1 is selected with an assigned RKC of B. Equations (3) and (4) are then utilized to determine the corresponding values.
-The analysis reveals that the mass source (S1) surpasses the mass demand
+By applying equation (2), source S1 is selected with an assigned RKC of B. Eqs (3) and (4) are then utilized to determine the corresponding values.
+The analysis reveals that the mass source (S1) surpasses the mass demand (D2), indicating a requirement of

-(D2), indicating a requirement of 25.5 T/hr. of water to be transferred from S1 to D2, as determined by equation (5).
-The total fresh water demand amounts to 8.5 T/hr.
-Employing equations (6) and (7), the new inlet and outlet concentrations can be calculated as follows: CN, I = (11.26, 300, 26.26) ppm and CNO = (111.25, 12500, 161.26).
+25.5 t/h. of water to be transferred from S1 to D2, as determined by Eq.
+(5).
+The total freshwater demand amounts to 8.5 T/hr.
+Employing Eqs (6) and (7), the new inlet and outlet concentrations can be calculated as follows: CN, I = (11.26, 300, 26.26) ppm and CNO = (111.25, 12500, 161.26).

-The table S1 (Supplementary material) exhibits the definitive results achieved in example (1) for three distinct processes, each comprising three contaminants.
+Table S1 (Supplementary material) exhibits the definitive results achieved in Example (1) for three distinct processes, each comprising three contaminants.
 These results were obtained by employing the RKC method for process sequencing and selection.
 This table facilitates the identification of the appropriate process that aligns with the desired quantities of regeneration water.
 Notably, it is observed that process 1 exclusively necessitates the use of fresh water.
 We have only one outlet stream P3, that stream will recycle